m3dwards/longmynd.org/content/sites/black-knoll.md

 ---
 **The farmer requires prior notification of pilots intending to park and fly at Black Knoll.
 This is being coordinated by Leavesley Aviation, who can be contacted on 07774856056.** This is not required for pilots flying from the Club End of the Long Mynd, who may be forced to transition via Black Knoll, top landing and taking off again.

-**This site is used by our registered schools, for instruction.** Please respect their needs.\
+**This site is used by one of our registered schools, for instruction.** Please respect their needs.\
 Pilots where possible should try to avoid flying close to students or low over school takeoffs and provide a very wide berth at all times to students displaying a trailing red streamer.
 Be aware some pre-CP pilots under instruction may not even have a red streamer !!

 **The Club does no have any arrangements for bottom landing in front of the hill.**